pidennis/eso-widgets/README.md

 2. Copy the url and paste it into a single line in your editor (like you would to embed a YouTube-Video).
 3. Done.
 You should see the skill bars as a preview in your visual editor, too.

 Please make sure to paste the url in a new line and don't convert it to a link.
-Check <a href="https://ps.w.org/eso-widgets/assets/screenshot-1.png">this screnshot</a> as an example.

 **How skill tooltips work**